Obstructions to lifting abelian subalgebras of corona algebras: Introduction

-Let $A$ be a non-commutative non-unital C*-algebra.
-In the present paper we study, given a commutative collection $B$ in $C(A)$, the possible obstructions which might prevent a commutative lifting of $B$ in $M(A)$.
-We will consider families with several different properties, but our main concern will be the role played by the cardinality of the set we want to lift.
-The following table summarizes all the cases we are going to analyze: \begin{adjustwidth}{-2cm}{-2cm}
+In this paper we focus on the following problem.
+Let $A$ be a non-commutative, non-unital \cstar-algebra, and let $B$ be a commutative family in $Q(A)$.
+What kind of obstructions could prevent the existence of a commutative lifting of $B$ in $M(A)$?
+We consider collections with various properties, but our main concern and focus is the role played by the cardinality of the set that we want to lift.
+The following table summarizes all the cases that we are going to analyze.
+The symbols ``$\checkmark$'' and ``$\times$'' indicate whether it is possible or not to have a lifting for collections on the left column whose size is the cardinal in the top line. \begin{adjustwidth}{-2cm}{-2cm}

-\end{adjustwidth} Here ``$\checkmark$'' and ``$\times$'' indicate whether it is possible or not to have the lifting on the left column for collections whose size is the cardinal in the top line, and $C(H)$ is the Calkin algebra.
-The requests on the left column become weaker going down, and this mirrors the hypotheses we are going to add through the paper after we encounter a counterexample, but it is clear from the table that starting with an uncountable collection is a fatal obstruction.
-Most of the results about the two columns in the middle are already known (\cite{loring}, \cite{setoperator}), while the main contribution of this paper regards the right column, for which some results about projections in the Calkin algebra have already been proved (\cite{setoperator}, \cite{bice}).
+\end{adjustwidth} It is clear from the table that starting with an uncountable collection is a fatal obstruction.
+We also remark that the two columns in the middle, representing the lifting problem for finite and countable collections, have the same values.
+One reason for this phenomenon is that the only obstructions in this scenario are of K-theoretic nature and involve only a finite number of elements, as we shall see in the next paragraph (see also \cite{ken2}).
+This situation also relates to other compactness phenomena (at least at the countable level) that corona algebras of $\sigma$-unital algebras satisfy, due to their partial countable saturation (see \cite{satur}).
+Most of the results in the table about finite and countable families are already known (\cite{loring}, \cite[Lemma 5.34]{setoperator}, \cite[Lemma 10.1.12]{loring}).
+The main contribution of this paper concerns the right column, for which some theorems about projections in the Calkin algebra have already been proved (\cite[Theorem 5.35]{setoperator}, \cite{bice}).

-The first lifting problem in the table is one of the most immediate question in this context: is it always possible to lift commuting self-adjoint elements in a corona algebra to commuting self-adjoint elements in the multiplier algebra?
-The first obstruction we encounter is a K-theoretic one.
-Assume $A$ is $K(H)$, the algebra of compact operators on a separable Hilbert space $H$ (so that $M(A)=B(H)$ and $C(A)=C(H)$).
-Then any essentially normal Fredholm operator whose index is not zero, such as the unilateral shift, projects in the Calkin algebra to a normal element whose real and imaginary part commute, but they cannot be lifted to commuting self-adjoint elements in $B(H)$ (more on this in \cite{bdf} and \cite{david}).
+Let $A$ be $K(H)$, the algebra of the compact operators on a separable Hilbert space $H$, so that $M(A)=B(H)$ and $Q(A)=Q(H)$.
+By a well-known K-theoretic obstruction, the unilateral shift is a normal element in $Q(H)$ which does not lift to a normal element in $B(H)$ (more on this in \cite{bdf} and \cite{david}).
+An element is normal if and only if its real and imaginary part commute.
+This proves that it is not always possible to lift a couple of commuting self-adjoint elements in a corona algebra to commuting self-adjoint elements in the multiplier algebra.